 1. The Da Vinci Code by Dan Brown.

-2. The Adventures of Sherlock Holmes by Sir Arthur Conan Doyle.
+2. The Adventures of Sherlock Holmes by Sir Arthur Conan

 3. Murder on the Orient Express by Agatha Christie.